 Loading content…

-Build and read plain negative forms for verbs, nouns, and adjectives so casual Japanese feels much more readable.
+Use plain negative forms with verbs, nouns, and adjectives so you can follow casual conversation and everyday writing.

 今日は学校へ行かない。